‘Beauty And The Beast’ Makeup Line Released By L’Oreal

 — Boutique Social (@Boutique_Social) February 8, 2017

 Currently, the Amazon Italy seller states that they will not ship internationally.
-It is rumored that the collection will eventually also be available to ship internationally, however this will surely come at the cost of a much more expensive shipping rate.
+It is rumored that the collection will eventually also be available to ship internationally.
+However, this will surely come at the cost of a much more expensive shipping rate.

 Many are concerned that the hype around Disney’s Beauty and the Beast is simply that: hype.
 Many avid Disney fans, however, feel that the movie will certainly live up to expectations, and perhaps even exceed them.
 The